Orange Rosemary Herbal Shortbread

 - orange peel zest

-- ⅓ cup fresh herb leaves of choice, I use rosemary, sage and thyme
+- 1/3 cup (30 grams) fresh or dried herb of choice rosemary, sage and thyme

 Instructions

-Start by making a vanilla citrus herb sugar, where all of your flavor will come from.
-Do this by mixing up your powdered and granulated sugar, vanilla bean, orange zest and herbs.
+- Start by making an infused herb sugar, where all of your flavor will come from.
+Do this by mixing up your powdered and granulated sugar, vanilla extract, orange zest and herbs.
 Use a mortar and pestle or food processor to do this.
-If you don't have either, just finely chop the herbs and mix in with the sugar.
+If you don't have either, finely chop the herbs and mix in with the sugar.

-Cream your butter with your sugar until fluffy and well incorporated.
+- Cream your butter with your infused sugar until fluffy and well incorporated.

-Sift in the flour and corn starch and gradually mix.
-You will need to get your hands dirty and really mix well to incorporate all of the butter into the flour.
+- Sift in the flour and corn starch and gradually mix.
 Work it with your hands until the dough becomes a ball.

-Bake for 10-12 minutes.
-Let cookies cool on cookie sheets for 5 minutes, then transfer to wire rack to chill.
+- Bake for 10-12 minutes, or until golden.
+Let cookies cool on cookie sheets for 5 minutes, then transfer to a wire rack to chill.

 Notes